-The RSPCA said in statement that anyone giving cats a plant-based diet should face a fine or even prison time.
+The RSPCA said in a statement that anyone giving cats a plant-based diet should face a fine or even prison time.

-“Under the Animal Welfare Act the law requires an owner to ensure all the pet’s needs are met.
+“Under the Animal Welfare Act, the law requires an owner to ensure all the pet’s needs are met.
 This includes a healthy diet, as well as suitable living conditions and protection from pain, suffering, injury and disease,” a spokesman said.

 “Those in breach of the act could even face prison.
 Failing that, they could be fined.”

-The RSPCA claims cats ‘need a source of animal protein to survive’, in particular taurine and arginine, which is only found naturally in meat.
+The RSPCA claims cats ‘need a source of animal protein to survive’, in particular, taurine and arginine, which is only found naturally in meat.

 Benovo is one of these suppliers, specialising in ‘ethical pet food’.
 Products stocked by Benovo have taurine and arginine added.

-The company told the Telegraph that the RSPCA’s advice is inappropriate, and that the industry is struggling with ‘an unshakable ideology’.
+The company told the Telegraph that the RSPCA’s advice is inappropriate and that the industry is struggling with ‘an unshakable ideology’.